-The exterior casing of the instrument may be cleaned using a clean cloth dampened with isopropyl alcohol (IPA), a mild detergent, or a 3% hydrogen peroxide solution.
+The exterior casing of the instrument may be cleaned using a clean, lint-free cloth dampened with isopropyl alcohol (IPA), a mild detergent, or a 3% hydrogen peroxide solution.
 Do not use any type of abrasive cleaner.
+It is not necessary to remove knobs, screws, etc. while cleaning.

-- Do not allow liquid to penetrate the casing of the analyzer.
+- Use only a mild detergent in water to clean safety shields.
+The use of isopropyl alcohol can damage the shield surface. - Do not allow liquid to penetrate the casing of the analyzer.
 Doing so could result in damage to the unit. - Use only a mild detergent in water to clean safety shields.
 The use of isopropyl alcohol can damage the shield surface.